Rafael Casanova: The Spanish Succession

-Months later, in November 1700, Charles II died, the last Habsburg Spanish monarch.
+In November 1700, Charles II died, the last Habsburg Spanish monarch.

-The Duke of Anjou, a member of the Bourbon dynasty, was appointed as his successor, and who was enthroned by the name of Philip V of Spain.
+The Duke of Anjou, a member of the Bourbon dynasty, was appointed as his successor, and enthroned under the name of Philip V of Spain.

-In 1702, the War of Spanish Succession started when the House of Austria, at odds with the will, invaded the Spanish territories in Italy.
+In 1702, the War of Spanish Succession started when the House of Austria invaded the Spanish territories in Italy.

 In 1703, maritime powers, England and Holland joined the House of Austria and declared war against the Two Crowns, Bourbon France and Spain.
 In Vienna the young archduke Charles of Austria was called for as an alternative candidate to rule Spain.

-In 1704, Charles moved to Portugal, where he sought to recover from the Spanish throne for the Habsburg dynasty.
-On the other side of the peninsula allies launched an attempted landing in Barcelona with the complicity of a small number of Austrian locals.
+In 1704, Charles moved to Portugal, where he sought to recover the Spanish throne for the Habsburg dynasty.
+On the other side of the peninsula his allies launched an attempted landing in Barcelona with the complicity of a small number of Austrian locals.

 The plot was discovered and the allied landings failed.
-The exiled Austrian viceroy of Catalonia, Francisco Velasco was shocked and wanting to avoid any further Austrian conspiracies.
-Francisco began an indiscriminate repression in Barcelona, and repeatedly violated the Constitutions of Catalonia.
-This was a policy that unleashed hatred against, his sovereign, Philip V of Spain.
+The exiled Austrian viceroy of Catalonia, Francisco Velasco was shocked and, wanting to avoid any further Austrian conspiracies, began an indiscriminate repression in Barcelona, repeatedly violating the Constitutions of Catalonia.
+This was a policy that unleashed hatred against his sovereign Philip V of Spain.

 Barcelona was governed by its own citizens, who chose six judges, as directors of Barcelona.

 These six judges were renewed annually during the feast of St. Andrew, 30 November.
 The election process consisted of judges being chosen by lot, and by balloting system consisting of a bag in which were placed the names of candidates written on paper, from this bag a child drew the citizens elected to govern the city.